MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureCertificate.md

 # Remove-AzureCertificate

 ## SYNOPSIS
-Removes a certificate from an azure_2 service.
+Removes a certificate from an Azure service.

 ## SYNTAX